Convergence of Tsirelson convolution systems of probability spaces: Background

+This construction applies to many classical examples, such as Poisson random measures, compensated jump processes, and other random measures with independent increments. \end{example}

+\begin{observation} Tsirelson's approach to constructing CPPSs from convolution systems of standard probability spaces \cite[Section 3c]{Tsi04} does not directly use the convolution system itself.
+Instead, it relies on the existence of an associated ``almost-everywhere'' (a.e.) flow system.
+In \cite{Tsi04}, Tsirelson further established that a convolution system over $\mathbb{S} = (\mathbb{R}, \leq)$ admits an a.e. flow system on a standard probability space if and only if it is separable, as defined in Definition 3b4 of the same reference.

+For instance, consider the group $S = (\mathbb{Z}/m\mathbb{Z}, +)$, equipped with the uniform distribution $\mu_m$.
+Then the convolution system $\cali{S}_{\mu_m}$, constructed as in Example \ref{exa1}, is not separable.
+In contrast, the system described in Example \ref{exa2}, based on $S = (\mathbb{R}, +)$, is separable. \end{observation}

 Convolution systems and CPPSs can be regarded as the probabilistic counterparts to the notions of two-parameter subproduct systems and product systems of Hilbert spaces, respectively.
 However, the former appear to be more versatile than the latter.
-The concept of two-parameter product systems of Hilbert spaces was first introduced by Tsirelson in \cite{Tsi03} under the name ``local continuous product of Hilbert spaces", obtained by excluding unbounded intervals from the definition of a continuous product of Hilbert spaces.
-Meanwhile, two-parameter subproduct systems were formally introduced in \cite{FK} under the name ``Tsirelson subproduct system'', although the concept was well-known long before their formal introduction. \begin{definition} A two-parameter subproduct system of Hilbert spaces, or subproduct system for short, $\cali{H}=\{H_{s,t}, U_{r,s,t}\}_\mathbb{S}$ over a linearly ordered set $(\mathbb{S},\leq)$ consists of a family $\{H_{s,t}\,|\, s,\,t\in\mathbb{S},\, s<t\}$ of Hilbert spaces $H_{s,t}$ and a family $\{U_{r,s,t}\,|\,r,\,s,\,t\in\mathbb{S},\,r<s<t\}$ of isometries $U_{r,s,t}: H_{r,t} \to H_{r,s}\otimes H_{s,t}$ that satisfy the co-associativity law
+The concept of two-parameter product systems of Hilbert spaces was first introduced by Tsirelson in \cite{Tsi03} under the name ``local continuous product of Hilbert spaces,'' obtained by excluding unbounded intervals from the definition of a continuous product of Hilbert spaces.
+Meanwhile, two-parameter subproduct systems were formally introduced in \cite{FK} under the name ``Tsirelson subproduct system,'' although the concept was well known long before their formal introduction.